ati07/requirejs/Notes.md

 ### Error Evaluating Module
  - This error occure when define() encounter a issue while executing the module.
-This issue shows in conole if module has any error in code.
+This issue shows in console if module has any error in code.

+### Module name ... has not been loaded yet for context: ...
+- if require() is called outside of define() in module it will give error
+- A dependency is missing in the define() dependency array
+- There's a space between require and parentheses in older RequireJS versions for example: require() instead require ()

+### Invalid require call
+- It will occure when dependecy is not mention in array
+- dependencies should use an array to list the dependencies

+### No define call for ...
+- Use define() for AMD to load the dependecies
+- Ensure that shim is using for Non AMD library script
+- Test script in multiple broswer to catch the error

+### Path is not supported: ...
+-

 # RequireJS Optimizer